INTERVIEW 2024.5.05

 After dominating both offense and defense in the first half, the tables turned in the second half as Kyoto Sanga F.C. pushed back and scored a goal.
 In addition, there was a scene where a penalty kick was awarded near the end of the second half, but thanks to VAR support, the decision was overturned and there were no consequences.

-After surviving an additional time of about 9 and a half minutes, we have achieved our second consecutive victory this season.
-After the game, "The City That Never Sleeps" and the victorious "You'll Never Walk Alone" echoed through Ajinomoto Stadium for the first time this season.
+Holding on through about nine and a half minutes of additional time, they secured their second consecutive win of the season.
+After the match, "The City That Never Sleeps" and the victory anthem "You’ll Never Walk Alone" echoed through Ajinomoto Stadium for the first time this season.

 Exactly one year ago.
 There are still many people who remember the frustration of that day.
 And the many bitter memories we experienced on the away Sapporo ground.
 The time has come to replace all of those.